New Year (opera)

-New Year is an opera in three acts by composer Michael Tippett, who wrote his own libretto.
-It was first performed by Houston Grand Opera on 27 October 1989, in a production by Peter Hall.
+New Year is a British opera in three acts with music and libretto by Sir Michael Tippett.
+As with Tippett's other operas, the text and music encompass a widely eclectic range of cultural references.
 Tippett has noted that the "primary metaphor" of the opera is dance.
 The choreographer of the original production was the noted American dancer Bill T. Jones.

 Performance history

-The first UK production was at Glyndebourne, and subsequently Glyndebourne Touring Opera presented an adapted version of Peter Hall's production.
-As with Tippett's other operas, the text and music encompass a widely eclectic range of cultural references.
+The opera received its world premiere at Houston Grand Opera on 27 October 1989, in a production by Sir Peter Hall.
+Hall subsequently directed the first UK production at Glyndebourne, which ran in the period of July-August 1990.
+Glyndebourne Touring Opera subsequently presented an adapted version of Peter Hall's production in October 1990 at Glyndebourne and at the Theatre Royal, Glasgow, and in November 1990 at the Apollo Theatre, Oxford.

+The BBC Scottish Symphony Orchestra presented a semi-staged concert performance of New Year on 13 April 2024 at Glasgow City Halls, a performance recorded for commercial release in 2025 by NMC Recordings.
+The most recent full staging of the opera was in July 2024 by Birmingham Opera Company, directed by Keith Warner.

 Roles

 Synopsis

 The story of the opera moves between two worlds, of "Somewhere and Today" and "Nowhere and Tomorrow".

 Act 1

 Jo Ann is a child psychologist who wants to work with young victims of the urban conflict going on in "Terror Town" outside of her domicile.
 However, she is so afraid of Terror Town that she does not venture out of the apartment.
 Her Rastafarian foster brother Donny is generally delinquent in his behaviour towards her and their mutual foster mother, Nan.
 Out of nowhere, a spaceship emerges, carrying Merlin, a "computer wizard", and the pilot Pelegrin, under the leadership of Regan.
 These are time travelers from the future, and the ship makes a connection with Jo Ann's apartment.